 additional water or cream to create desired consistency

-1. Stir together oats, warm water, whey, and salt.
+1. Stir together oats, warm water, acidic liquid, and salt.

 2. Cover the bowl and let the mixture sit for 12-24 hours.